Dacian draco: Legacy

 When Constantine placed the Christian symbol on military ensigns instead of the draco, the name outlived the change, and the standard-bearer remained the draconarius.
 Sometimes the ancient symbol is found joined to the new, the dragon being placed beneath the cross.
+The standard remained in the Eastern Roman Empire military as well, with a last mention of the draconarii in the Strategikon of Maurice.

 The cavalrymen of the Carolingian dynasty continued raising the draco previously adopted by the Roman Empire over their forces in the 8th, 9th, and 10th centuries.

-Draco probably continued in use in Sub-Roman and Anglo-Saxon Britain; the Bayeux tapestry has Harold's standard bearer holding one.
+Draco was also used in Sub-Roman and Anglo-Saxon Britain; the Bayeux Tapestry has Harold's standard bearer holding one.
+Following the Norman Conquest, the draco fell out of use in England.
+Briefly used again by David I of Scotland in the battle of the Standard, the draco was reintroduced by Richard the Lionheart during the Third Crusade.
+The "dragon banner" continued to be utilized by the English until the 14th century with King Edward III flying such banner at the battle of Crécy in 1346.
+The last mention of a dragon banner comes from 1639.

-The legendary King Arthur and his knights may have their origins in the Saramatian heavy cavalryman stationed in Britain, the surname "Pendragon" borne by Arthur and his father Uther may refer to draco standard.
+The legendary King Arthur and his knights may have their origins in the Saramatian heavy cavalrymen stationed in Britain, the surname "Pendragon" borne by Arthur and his father Uther may refer to draco standard.

 The Red Dragon on the modern Welsh national flag may derive from the draco carried by Roman, and presumably Romano British cavalry units stationed in Britain, i.e. the Sarmatians stationed in Ribchester.